TABLE OF CONTENTS

 forbidding further voluntary migration of people of Japanese descent

-that all such people would eventually be removed from this area
+all such people would eventually be removed from this area directly to

 June 17 -- President Roosevelt appointed Dillon S. Myer to